gogins/csound-ac/playpen/README.md

 The other option is to embed Csound via its API in a C++, Python, or HTML file.

 If you compose by writing code, you may well find this system useful.
 If you do not compose by writing code, you will probably _not_ find this system useful.

 ## Getting Started

 Support for the playpen is provided by the playpen.py file which contains routines for rendering and post-processing .csd files, .cpp files, and .html files.
-This file is used by external tools for the gedit text editor, so that the gedit menu will have convenient commands for working with algorithmic composition.
+This file is used by external tools for Visual Studio Code, SciTE, or gedit, so that the editor menu will have convenient commands for working with algorithmic composition.

-1. Make a symbolic link in your home directory to csound-extended/playpen/ playpen.py.
+1. Make a symbolic link in your home directory to csound-ac/playpen/ playpen.py.
-2. Copy csound-extended/playpen/playpen.ini to your home directory and customize it for your system and your personal metadata.
+2. Copy csound-ac/playpen/playpen.ini to your home directory and customize it for your system and your personal metadata.
-3. Copy the csound-extended/playpen/gedit directory and contents to ~/.config/gedit.
+3. Copy the csound-ac/playpen/gedit directory and contents to ~/.config/gedit.

 Install the following software requirements, each according to its own